-When you order a score verification for multiple choice, the ACT will check that your multiple-choice responses were checked against the correct score key.
+When you order a score verification for multiple-choice tests, the ACT will check that your multiple-choice responses were checked against the correct score key.
 If you order a score verification for the writing section, the ACT will confirm that your essay was properly captured and displayed to readers.
 It will also confirm that your essay was read by two independent and qualified readers.
-In the event that the two scores provided by the readers differs by more than one point in each domain, a third reader will provide an additional score.
+In the event that the two scores provided by the readers differ by more than one point in each domain, a third reader will provide an additional score.

 After you’ve taken your test and received your scores, you will need to send your scores to the colleges that you choose to apply to.
-Most colleges will require that you send them official score reports directly from the ACT, which you can do so you through your ACT web account.
+Most colleges will require that you send official score reports directly from the ACT, which you can do through your ACT web account.

-Regular reports cost $13 for each test date per school.
+If you need to send score reports to more than four colleges, each additional report costs $16 for each test date per school.
 These reports are processed within a week of receiving your request and delivered typically within two weeks.
-Priority reports cost $16.50 per test date per school.
-Priority reports are processed within two working days and typically sent out two to three days after receiving your request.

 When sending out your scores, the ACT offers an option called Score Choice.
 This tool allows you to compile individual section scores from different test dates.

 Say, for example, that you performed very well on the English, Reading and Math sections on the test you took in March but your Science score was well below your score on the ACT you took in June.
 Score Choice allows you to choose the scores you would like to submit and even compile your best section scores to put your best foot forward when applying.

 However, different colleges have different policies regarding ACT score submission.
 Some require that you send all scores, while others allow you to compile your best individual scores.
 Make sure to check with your college when sending out your application to make sure you understand their policy.